HacKanCuBa/blake2signer/docs/docs/details.md

 !!! warning
     All instances of the signer are affected by the class attribute change.

-## Encoders, Serializers and Compressors
+## Encoders, Serializers, and Compressors

-Signers support changing the encoder class (since v2.0.0) and [*Blake2SerializerSigner*](signers.md#blake2signer.signers.Blake2SerializerSigner) also support changing the serializer and compressor.
+Signers support changing the encoder class (from v2.0.0) and [*Blake2SerializerSigner*](signers.md#blake2signer.signers.Blake2SerializerSigner) also support changing the serializer and compressor.
 This package provides several encoders, serializers and compressors in their respective submodules:

 * Encoders
     * Base64 URL safe encoder: uses only lowercase and uppercase English alphabet letters, numbers, underscore (`_`) and hyphen (`-`).